A Day on the KVR: Myra Canyon to Naramata Bench

 Photo by Sharla Pike

-Experience the European ambiance and find some of your favorite gifts in the fabulous wine and gift shop at Gray Monk Estate Winery.
+Experience the European ambiance and find some of your favourite gifts in the fabulous wine and gift shop at Gray Monk Estate Winery.
 Gray Monk's name comes from one of the first grape varieties they produced, Pinot Gris or “Grauer Mönch” in German, hence the translation to Gray Monk.

 Accessible Features: